 As a result, we operate a system at NWHS where our higher prior attaining students are set together whilst all other students are mixed.
 Our experience is showing this to be a highly successful strategy for all concerned.

 The details of this research can be found here.

 Key Stage 3

-During Years 7 and 8, students will study a broad and balanced curriculum which includes English, maths and science.
+During Years 7, 8 and 9 students will study a broad and balanced curriculum which includes English, Maths and Science.
 Students will also study a range of expressive arts subjects, geography, history, religious education, computer science, technology subjects, a modern foreign language and physical education.